meshcloud/meshcloud-docs/docs/administration.product-feedback-collection.md

 ## Product Usage Data with Plausible

 In order to continuously improve our product we collect product usage data and feedback.
-Product usage data collection can be explicitly enabled by an Partner after prior confirmation of the customer.
+Product usage data collection can be explicitly enabled by your Customer Success representative after your confirmation.

 meshPanel uses the privacy-preserving and open source web-analytics library plausible.io for collecting anonymous usage data as described in the [plausible data policy](https://plausible.io/data-policy).
 The system we use is operated by meshcloud and the data collected will remain within the secure meshcloud environment and will not be shared or processed externally.